stephenh/stephenh.github.com/_posts/2010-03-10-lift-templating.markdown

 ---
 layout: post
-title: Lift Templating Is A Joke
+title: Lift Templating is a Joke
 ---

-Lift Templating Is A Joke
+Lift Templating is a Joke
 =========================

 I want to like [Lift](http://liftweb.net).
 I like [Scala](http://scala-lang.org) and Lift seems like the goto Scala web framework for now.

 I have several nitpicks with it, the one I'll rant about now is its templating syntax.

+**Disclaimer:** I know "joke" is a harsh word--but given the combination of the author's superior attitude towards other frameworks plus his own solution missing the very goals he sets forth, I felt compelled to respond in kind.

 Lift's Lofty Goal
 -----------------